-Most children with cerebral palsy develop basic skills and abilities more slowly than other children.
+Most children with cerebral palsy take more time to develop basic skills and abilities than other children.
 This is partly because of their difficulty with balance and movement.
-Also, in some children, mental slowness or problems with seeing or hearing make learning more difficult.
-Because slow development occurs with many different disabilities, we discuss activities for child development in a separate section of this book.
+Also, in some children, cognitive delay or difficulty seeing or hearing make learning more difficult.
+Because delayed development occurs with many different disabilities, we discuss activities for child development in a separate section of this book.